Health Care Flexible Spending Account (FSA)

 - Because the amount you set aside in your FSA is not taxed for Social Security purposes, your future benefit from Social Security may be reduced slightly.

-Health care accounts are for expenses incurred by you or your eligible dependents (as defined by the IRS) and include:
+Health Care FSA accounts are for expenses incurred by you or your eligible dependents (as defined by the IRS) and include:

 - Medical and dental plan deductibles